Get Or Renew Your NMWD Permit Now

 If your trucking business leads you across the Land of Enchantment, then you may need to acquire some specific New Mexico permits for trucks, such as the New Mexico Weight Distance Permit.
 This is required for every vehicle with a gross weight of more than 26,000 pounds for both interstate and intrastate travel in New Mexico.

-The permit helps satisfy the Weight Distance Tax that every operator, owner, and registrant of a commercial vehicle is subject to on New Mexico highways and byways.
-In other words, if your truck is big and it drives in New Mexico, you’re going to want to read all about the New Mexico Weight Distance Permit.
+The permit helps meet the requirements of the Weight Distance Tax that every operator, owner and commercial vehicle registrant is subject to on New Mexico highways and byways.
+In other words, if your truck is big and it drives in New Mexico, it’s important to understand the New Mexico Weight Distance Permit.
 Find out how to file for your New Mexico truck permits online through New Mexico Weight Distance today!

 New Mexico imposes a weight-distance tax on all commercial vehicles that weigh more than 26,000 pounds.
 This New Mexico Weight Distance tax charges drivers based on both the weight of their vehicle and the distance they travel within the state.